-A Strategic plan is critical to the success of any organization.
-The RMCTC community recognizes the importance of a planning process that has at its core the goal of improving the quality of the educational program offered to students.
+A Strategic Plan is critical to the success of any organization.
+The RMCTC community recognizes the importance of a planning process that has, at its core, the goal of improving the quality of the educational program offered to students.

-A comprehensive planning committee was identified in November 2013 in accordance with the guidelines established by the Pennsylvania Department of Education.
-This committee began to meet in January of 2014.
+A comprehensive planning committee was identified in November 2017 in accordance with the guidelines established by the Pennsylvania Department of Education.
+This committee began to meet in January of 2018.
 Early on, it was clear that the focus of the committee was to continue efforts in support of academic and technical achievement.
-In consideration, the new RMCTC comprehensive plan is designed to build upon the goals established in 2007.
-The five goals supported in the 2007 plan were targeted toward improving the opportunity for high school and adult students to grow in their technical and academic ability.
-This growth, as noted within the section titled "CTE Accomplishments" is significant, and the committee was proud of the effort undertaken by the staff at RMCTC to facilitate such improvement.
-In addition, the committee established separate goals to focus on increasing number of students earning industry certifications and to encourage more non-traditional enrollments, which is a focus of the federal Perkins legislation.
-Finally, after reviewing data relating to attendance, tardiness, and retention, the committee approved goals to improve attendance and establish a Response to Instruction and Intervention (RtII) program.
-These efforts are student-focused and are designed to establish positive relationships with students in effort to increase achievement.
+In consideration, the new RMCTC comprehensive plan is designed to reflect and build upon goals established in 2014.
+The seven goals supported in the 2014 plan were targeted toward improving the opportunity for high school and adult students to grow their technical and academic ability.
+The growth, as noted within the section titled "CTE Accomplishments", is mixed.
+The Center did not meet all of its goals, but the committee was proud of the effort undertaken by the staff at RMCTC to still move the organization forward as evidenced by the improvement that did occur.
+The committee reflected on these seven goals and decided to focus on five goals.
+These goals are student-focused, designed to establish positive relationships with students, and ensure student achievement and success.

-The collective goals within this plan were established and approved by the committee in June 2014 and are outcomes of the concerns outlined within the section titled "CTC Concerns".
-During the summer of 2014, the administration met to begin addressing strategies and action plans to address the goals as promoted by the committee.
-The electronic plan was completed by administration in September 2014.
-In October 2014, the JSC will approve the final plan for public review, and in November 2014 the JSC will approve the final plan for submission to PDE.
+The collective goals within this plan were established and approved by the committee in June 2018 and are outcomes of the concerns outlined within the section titled "CTC Concerns".
+During the summer of 2018, the administration met to begin addressing strategies and action plans to address the goals as promoted by the committee.
+The electronic plan was completed by administration in August 2018.
+In September 2018, the Joint School Committee (JSC) will review the plan for public input, and in October 2018 the JSC will approve the final plan for submission to PDE.